geocompx/docker/README.md

 script panel (`Ctl+Shift+B` should do the same job).

 There are various versions of the `geocompr` Docker image available.
-The default is `rstudio_preview`, but you can get other images, as outlined below.
+The default is the `latest` tag, representing the `Dockerfile` in the root of this repo, but you can get other images, as outlined below.

 ## Versions